Krysek/Assignment---Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Code Book
 The source is https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
-For the "tidy data" only mean and standard deviation values as well as labels of actvities and features are taken over.
+For creating "tidy data", only mean and standard deviation values as well as labels of actvities and features are taken over and merged from the source.
+Finally, the average of each variable (grouped by activity and subject) is calculted and stored in the file "tidy_data.txt".

 # Description
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix ‘t’ to denote time) were captured at a constant rate of 50 Hz. and the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) – both using a low pass Butterworth filter.